adrrike/School_District_Analysis/README.md

 ## Summary:
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+Performance across all categories at Thomas High School increases significantly(more than 25% in most categories).
+I would infer that the 9th grade scores carried the large majority of low test scores for the school.

+Because of the above point, I would recommend further analysis into Thomas High School and specifically into the removed 9th grade scores.
+I would want to confirm a large number of low scores pulling the school averages down, just to confirm the inference above and to double-check that there isn't an anomaly within the data or in our previous analysis.

+Analysis in performance by school size, school type and school spending varied very little.
+This is because the removed 9th grade scores from Thomas High School made up only apprioximately 1.5% of test scores district wide.

+Average test scores and passing percentages across the district show little change from removing the scores.
+This is because the small number of records ~461 scores in each category that were removed out of the approximately 30,000 across the district.